peter-nebe/remote-maintenance/README.md

 - The maintenance module delegates tasks to other modules that are intended for the respective purpose: the processing of received files and the generation of files to be sent

 ### UML Diagram
+The following diagram shows the components Maintenance Module and Maintenance Control in their environment and the information flows between them.
 ![UML Diagram](remote-maintenance.png "UML Diagram")